-Resource Area Alternative 1 (Preferred Alternative) Alternative 2 Health and Safety Impacts on health and safety would be negligible in both the short and long term.
+Resource Area Alternative 1 (Preferred Alternative) Alternative 2 No Action Alternative Under the Proposed Action JBLE - Langley has made a no effect determination for shortnose sturgeon (Acipenser brevirostrum) and listed sea turtles (green sea turtle [Chelonia mydas], Kemp's ridley sea turtle [Lepidochelys kempii], leatherback sea turtle [Dermochelys coriacea], and loggerhead sea turtle [Caretta caretta]), as they are unlikely to occur in the area and have not been documented on the base.
+There is no designated critical habitat for any of the listed sea turtles in the vicinity of JBLE - Eustis and JBLE - Langley.
+No critical habitat for shortnose sturgeon has been designated.
+Adult shortnose sturgeon may be found migrating and foraging within the action area year round, and although no overwintering grounds have been confirmed, shortnose sturgeon may overwinter near the JBLE - Langley action area from November through February.
+However, pesticide and herbicide application are not expected to overlap with the time of year when shortnose sturgeon may be overwintering in the action area; therefore, no effects on sturgeon overwintering grounds are anticipated.
+Health and Safety Impacts on health and safety would be negligible in both the short and long term.
 Human health risks from the proposed pesticides used would be minimized by following all pesticide label instructions, BMPs, and IPMP guidance for each site to prevent accidental exposures and protect human health.
 The quantities of pesticide proposed for application at JBLE via aerial application would not present a threat to human health at ground level when applied at the label's recommended rates.
 Personnel in the areas proposed for pesticide application would be notified ahead of time and asked to avoid the areas during application.
 The formulated pesticide would be mixed only with surfactants/adjuvants that are approved on the pesticide label.
 Aerial applications of the pesticides proposed for use typically do not require the use of surfactants/adjuvants.
 Aerial pesticide application would not occur when conditions could increase the likelihood of drift (e.g., high or gusty winds, high temperatures, low humidity, or temperature inversions), and droplet size would also be controlled per specimen label instructions to minimize drift.
 Impacts on health and safety would be similar to, but less than those described for the Preferred Alternative since only one aerial application for mosquitoes and one aerial application for common reed would occur every other year.
-There would be and common mosquitoes, su would not be numbers are h would not have population, and increase.
-Addit would create lar compromise for long-term, adve implementation e no aerial application of pesticides to control mosquitoes reed.
-The public health concerns associated with ich as biting nuisance and risk of disease transmission, controlled as effectively during times when mosquito high.
-When ground treatments are not sufficient, JBLE e an additional alternative for controlling the mosquito d mosquito-borne diseases in humans would potentially tionally, continued widespread growth of common reed rge, thick stands that pose potential wildland fire risks and rce protection and security.
-Therefore, negligible to minor, erse impacts on health and safety would be expected from n of the No Action Alternative.
+There would be no aerial application of pesticides to control mosquitoes and common reed.
+The public health concerns associated with mosquitoes, such as biting nuisance and risk of disease transmission, would not be controlled as effectively during times when mosquito numbers are high.
+When ground treatments are not sufficient, JBLE would not have an additional alternative for controlling the mosquito population, and mosquito-borne diseases in humans would potentially increase.
+Additionally, continued widespread growth of common reed would create large, thick stands that pose potential wildland fire risks and compromise force protection and security.
+Therefore, negligible to minor, long-term, adverse impacts on health and safety would be expected from implementation of the No Action Alternative.

-BMP - best management practice; GHG - greenhouse gas; JBLE - Joint Base Langley - Eustis; ULV - ultralow volume; Bti - Bacillus thuringiensis israelensis; B.s. - Bacillus sphaericus; USEPA - US Environmental Protection Agency; VPDES - Virginia Pollutant Discharge Elimination System; ESA - Endangered Species Act; IPMP - Integrated Pest Management Plan
+BMP - best management practice; GHG - greenhouse gas; JBLE - Joint Base Langley - Eustis; ULV - ultralow volume; Bti - Bacillus thuringiensis israelensis; B.s. - Bacillus sphaericus; USEPA - US Environmental Protection Agency; VPDES - Virginia Pollutant Discharge Elimination System; ESA - Endangered Species Act; IPMP - Integrated Pest Management Plan; DAF - Department of the Air Force